-When was the Occupational Therapy Code of Ethics (2005)
+Q: When was the Occupational Therapy Code of Ethics updated?

-Where can I find a copy of the Code and Ethics Standards
+Q: Where can I find a copy of the Code?

-Are any resources available to explain the Code and Ethics Standards in greater detail?
+Q: Are any resources available to explain the Code in greater detail?

 AOTA, National Board for Certification in Occupational Therapy (NBCOT®), and State Regulatory Boards (SRBs)

-What are the differences among AOTA, NBCOT®, and SRBs?
+Q: What are the differences between AOTA, NBCOT®, and SRBs?

-AOTA is a voluntary professional membership association.
-The National Board for Certification in Occupational Therapy, Inc. (NBCOT®) is a separate credentialing agency that provides certification for the occupational therapy profession.
-It is responsible for the initial certification of occupational therapists and occupational therapy assistants.
+A: AOTA is a voluntary professional membership association.
+The National Board for Certification in Occupational Therapy, Inc. (NBCOT) is a private, non-governmental credentialing agency that provides initial certification and recertification for the occupational therapy profession (e.g., occupational therapists and occupational therapy assistants).

 Ethics Complaints and Reporting Process

-What is the process for filing a complaint?
+Q: What is the process for filing a complaint with AOTA?

 Links to Other Professions’ Web Sites: